 The great majority of household cleaners and chemicals are poisons and pollutants.
 Proper care in their use, storage, and disposal, is critical to your health, safety, and the environment.
-Take steps to protect yourself, and keep these substances out of our waters.
+Take steps to protect yourself and keep these substances out of our waters.

-SEMCOG "Protect Our Waterways" Program Website

-A Citizen's Guide to Watershed Friendly Lawn Fertilizer

-A Citizen's Guide to

-Watershed Friendly Boat

-& Auto Care

-A Citizen's Guide to Rain Barrels

-A Citizen's Guide to Rain Gardens

-A Citizen's Guide to Watershed Friendly Pet Care

-A Citizen's Guide to Cold Weather Practices
+- Visit SEMCOG's "Protect Our Waterways" Program Website HERE - Visit A Citizen's Guide to Watershed Friendly Lawn Fertilizer HERE - Visit A Citizen's Guide to Watershed Friendly Boat Care HERE - Visit A Citizen's Guide to Rain Barrels HERE - Visit A Citizen's Guide to Rain Gardens HERE - Visit A Citizen's Guide to Watershed Friendly Pet Care HERE - Visit A Citizen's Guide to Cold Weather Practices HERE